aws-samples/mainframe-data-utilities/README.md

 The current release of this toolset consists of three scripts:

-- **parse-copybook-to-json** is a module that creates a JSON parameter file by parsing Cobol Copybook.
-The parameter file is a description of the file EBCDIC file layout, required by extract-ebcdic-to-ascii.py
+- **parse_copybook_to_json** is a module that creates a JSON parameter file by parsing Cobol Copybook.
+The parameter file is a description of the file EBCDIC file layout, required by extract_ebcdic_to_ascii.py

-- **extract-ebcdic-to-ascii.py** uses the JSON parameter file to slice a fixed length EBCDIC file, unpack its contents and write them to an ASCII file.
+- **extract_ebcdic_to_ascii.py** uses the JSON parameter file to slice a fixed length EBCDIC file, unpack its contents and write them to an ASCII file.

 - **ebcdic.py** is the main library that handles the encoding transformation logic.